takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 ## FnVar

-This is a utility function and works identically to `Fn`, except that the parameters of the callback function can be declared as variadic.
+A utility function and works identically to `Fn`, except that the parameters of the callback function can be declared as variadic.
 This improves the colocation of parameters and their types.

 When you return a function, it receives the current `NodeBuilder`.